vuejs/vitepress/docs/en/guide/markdown.md

 })
 ```

-See full list of configurable properties in [Config Reference: App Config](../reference/site-config#markdown).
+You can full list of configurable properties on the [Config Reference: App Config](../reference/site-config#markdown) page.